when-of-python/catalogue/catalogue/catalogue/if-else.md

     raise ValueError(f"Unexpected age '{age}'")
 ```

-It might also be thought that we can avoid `else` when there is no affect on the logical flow but sometimes we should use `else` to avoid misleading the reader as to the relative significance of the alternatives.
+It might also be thought that we can avoid `else` when there is no effect on the logical flow but sometimes we should use `else` to avoid misleading the reader as to the relative significance of the alternatives.
 See [Unnecessary else statements](https://www.pythonmorsels.com/unnecessary-else-statements/)

 Status